 Whole foods are key and spices are your best friend!

 My cooking has become far more inclusive with a few tiny tweaks.
 Gluten has almost vanished from my cooking too which I wasn’t knowingly planning on doing.

 A fantastic quote I read From Laura Anne Bradley from @IndieFude

 “I won't be embracing Veganuary because it’s not the right fit for me, instead I’ll be continuing to make many ethical, sustainable choices all of the ways through 2019.
 Just as I have through 2018.”

 That to me puts things into perspective, when Veganuary ends for me, I will reduce my meat and animal by-product use by 80% easily, but I will also be living by Laura's mantra.
 It’s only been a positive experience so far with lots of learnings had.

 Well almost only positive, I've lost a lot of friends this month, I'm sure by the 31st we will be friends again LOL.
-They enjoy winding me up about it, but you have take the banter too!
-Oh and the word vegan has become a huge part of my vocabulary now, as you know we enjoy speaking about it.
+They enjoy winding me up about it, but you have to take the banter too!
+Oh, and the word vegan has become a huge part of my vocabulary now, as you know we enjoy speaking about it.